The 10 minute team meeting is a great tool to introduce to your busy company.

 - Special things to look out for, such as red things, or people who are interested in buying the new apricot flavour we’re trialling.

-- Things that are going well.
+- Areas which are going well.
 This is where you get to say “well done” to people and make them smile.

 - Things that are not going so well.
 Do not identify or blame individuals here.